The Ultimate Budget Travel Guide to Kuala Lumpur

 A decade later, first British Resident General Frank Swettenham initiated brick and tile buildings and wider streets.
 It was from this point onwards where Kuala Lumpur got most of its appearance today.

 Today, KL is a sprawling giant in the country, with nearly nine million tourists visiting annually.

 In this DIY Budget Kuala Lumpur Travel Guide Blog, we’ll share important travel tips with advice on things to do and see, a DIY KL itinerary, money-saving tips, the best hotels to stay, and more.

 Like most Southeast Asian cities, Kuala Lumpur experiences two seasons: the wet and dry season.
 While there is no specific month of the year that would be best for going out in one of the city’s shopping malls and landmarks, most would agree that visiting during the dryer months is ideal.

 The months’ March and April are generally the rainiest, and July to October have the least precipitation.
 Tourism peaks from November to January, when the weather is cooler.

 Things You Need to Know

-There are many ATMs sprawled across the city, and malls accept credit and debit card.
+There are many ATMs sprawled across the city, and malls accept credit and debit cards.
 However, please make sure to have in hand an amount of money in local currency.
-If you need Malaysian Ringgit, you will find most of the Money Changer Shops in KL that provides best exchange rate in Bukit Bintang Area.
+If you need Malaysian Ringgit, you will find most of the Money Changer Shops in KL that provides the best exchange rate in Bukit Bintang Area.